3.1 Static Testing Versus Dynamic Testing

 Key Takeaways

-• Static testing evaluates work products without executing the software under test.
+• Static testing evaluates work products manually or with tools without executing the software under test.

 • Dynamic testing executes software and observes failures that may reveal underlying defects.

-• Static and dynamic testing complement each other because each exposes different defect types.
+• Static and dynamic testing are complementary because each detects different defect types efficiently.

-• CTFL questions often test whether a defect is found directly or inferred from a runtime failure.
+• CTFL questions often test whether a defect is found directly by examination or inferred from a runtime failure.

 Execution Is the Main Divider

-Static testing examines a work product without running the software under test.
-A team may review a user story, inspect source code, analyze a model, or check a test case for missing coverage.
-The object being tested may be executable code, but execution is not part of the technique.
+Static testing examines a work product without executing the software under test.
+A team may review a user story, inspect source code, analyse a model, or check a test case for missing coverage.
+The object being examined may itself be executable code, but execution is not part of the technique.
+ISTQB recognises two main forms of static testing: reviews (people examine a work product) and static analysis (a tool examines a structured work product against rules).

 Dynamic testing requires execution.
-A tester supplies inputs, observes outputs or behavior, and compares actual results with expected results.
-If the software crashes, returns the wrong value, or violates a performance target, dynamic testing has revealed a failure.
-The defect that caused the failure still has to be investigated.
+A tester supplies inputs, observes outputs or behaviour, and compares actual results with expected results.
+If the software crashes, returns the wrong value, or violates a performance target, dynamic testing has revealed a failure — an externally observed deviation from expected behaviour.
+The defect (the flaw in the work product) that caused that failure still has to be located through debugging, which is a developer activity, not a testing activity.

 Point of comparisonStatic testingDynamic testing